Have a question?

 Minor Behaviors: Any action that is not permitted because it interferes with the regular operation of the library, which may result in a removal for the remainder of the day.

-• Inappropriate Attire: Entering the library or library property barefoot or without a shirt; wearing masks or other items with the effect of obscuring identity while in the library.
+• Inappropriate Attire: Entering library property barefoot or without a shirt.
+Wearing masks or other items with the effect of obscuring identity while in the library is not permitted.

-• Loitering: Loitering or congregating in areas not intended for public use, and/or blocking entrances, walkways, restrooms, access to library collection, services, or outdoor spaces.
+• Loitering: Loitering or congregating in areas not intended for public use, and/or blocking entrances or access to walkways, restrooms, library collection, services, or outdoor spaces.

-• Loitering in Children’s Room: Entering or loitering for any period of time near areas or programs designated for children, unless accompanied by a child, or specifically utilizing children’s materials.
+• Loitering in Children’s Room: Loitering for any period of time near areas or programs designated for children, unless accompanied by a child, or specifically utilizing children’s materials without permission from library staff.

 • PDA: Engaging in excessive public displays of affection.